JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 ## “Thought For The Month”

 > “Do not become discouraged by the discovery that you are human.
 Human nature may tend toward evil, but it is not inherently sinful.
 Be not downcast by your failure wholly to forget some of your regrettable experiences.
 The mistakes which you fail to forget in time will be forgotten in eternity.
-Lighten your burdens of soul by speedily acquiring a long-distance view of your destiny, a universe expansion of your career.” _The URANTIA Book_ [UB 156:5.8](/en/The_Urantia_Book/156#p5_8)
+Lighten your burdens of soul by speedily acquiring a long-distance view of your destiny, a universe expansion of your career.” _The URANTIA Book_ <a id="a51_444"></a>[UB 156:5.8](/en/The_Urantia_Book/156#p5_8)

 ## Michael's Journey Around The Earth